 The Organization has a policy where no child is turned away for an inability to pay.
 Low income families can apply for financial aid and may qualify for a reduced tuition.
-For the years ended June 30, 2022 and 2021, the Organization offered approximately \$128,000 and \$119,000, respectively, of financial aid in the form of reduced tuition to families in need, which is recorded as a reduction of program services in the statement of activities.
+For the years ended June 30, 2023 and 2022, the Organization offered approximately \$133,000 and \$128,000, respectively, of financial aid in the form of reduced tuition to families in need, which is recorded as a reduction of program services in the statements of activities.